 The conventional model is to treat based on the TSH without taking into account virtually any other factors.

 Naturally, this approach leads to a fair amount of discontent among thyroid patients who feel like they aren’t being listened to!
 (2)

 I definitely get it and I wish it wasn’t the case, but that is the nature of the system as it stands right now.

 The overwhelming majority of Doctors (including primary care physicians and endocrinologists) will take this approach and they will almost all treat you in the same way.

-This is great if you are one of the few who fit the standard mold, but it's incredibly frustrating if you are part of the 20% of thyroid patients (probably more) which don't (3).
+This is great if you are one of the few who fit the standard mold, but it’s incredibly frustrating if you are part of the 20% of thyroid patients (probably more) who don’t (3).

 Your best bet is to expend the time and energy to find someone who WILL work with you.